vaishnaviranjan148/Atli-Q_store_analysis/README.md

 ## Conclusion

-This analysis shows that not all promotions create value.
-Cashback and combo-focused strategies clearly outperform flat discounts.
-With better promotion selection and category focus, Atli-Q Mart can significantly improve profitability in future festive campaigns.
+The analysis highlights that promotional effectiveness varies significantly across offer types, categories, and campaigns.
+Cashback-based promotions, especially 500 Cashback, delivered the strongest incremental revenue, while flat discount offers such as 25% OFF resulted in value loss.
+Combo-based categories emerged as the highest contributors, indicating strong customer preference for bundled products.

+Campaign comparison shows that Diwali outperformed Sankranti, suggesting that major festivals require higher budget allocation and stronger promotional focus.
+Overall, focusing on high-impact promotions, scaling successful categories, and learning from top-performing stores can help improve the effectiveness and profitability of future festive campaigns.

 [Home](#table-of-content)